pepegar/courses-and-presentations/slides-md/app/00-intro.md

 # SESSION 7

+## Lab: creating a dynamic website

+In this lab, we'll work in class to wind up creating a dynamic website in Flask, that uses HTML templates, loads CSS stylesheets, and reacts to dynamic routes.

+# SESSION 8, 9

 ## Web servers - Authentication

 In this session we will learn about how to implement authentication in web applications.

-# SESSION 8
+# SESSION 10, 11, 12

 ## Connecting to databases

-In this session we will learn how to make our Python applications connect to databases.
-The professor will create a video for the students to follow.
+In these sessions we will learn how to make our Python applications connect to databases.
+We will also learn advanced techniques that help us deal with data in the database using object oriente programming.

-# SESSION 9

-## Connecting to databases

-In this session we will review what we did in the last async session about databases, and learn a bit more about how render data from the database to HTML.

-# SESSION 10
+# SESSION 13

-## Case: building a Twitter clone in Python
+## Lab: building a Twitter clone in Python

 We will use this session to do some hands-on work.
 We will tackle a small project in class in which we will create a Twitter clone with Python.

-# SESSION 11
+# SESSION 14

 ## Group assignment

 In this session students will do a group assignment.
 We will have time in class for working on it and ask questions.

-# SESSION 12
+# SESSION 15

 ## Building RESTful APIs in Python